gutenbergtools/gutenbergsite/site/help/bibliographic_record.md

 : The person or entity that wrote the book.

 Title
 : The title of the book.
+A subtitle is also included, if available.
+Usually subtitles are on a new line.

 Alternate title
 : Any alternate title, if known.
 This may be used for translated titles, if applicable.